The Most Common Home Warranty Add-Ons Explained

 Pool & Spa Add-On

 Ideal for homeowners with in-ground pools or built-in spas.
-Pool pump replacements alone can run $900–$2,500, and heater failures are equally expensive.
-At $80–$240/year, this add-on pays for itself with even one major repair.
+Variable-speed pool pump replacements now average $900 to $1,500 installed in 2026, and gas heater replacements can run $2,500 to $5,000.
+At $144 to $300/year, this add-on pays for itself with even one major repair.
 Learn more about home warranty pool coverage to see what's included and what's not.

 Septic System Add-On

-A must-have for homeowners not connected to a municipal sewer system — common in rural and suburban areas.
-A full septic system replacement can cost $3,600–$12,000+, making the $100–$175/year add-on an excellent financial buffer.
-See a full breakdown in our home warranty septic coverage guide.
+A must-have for homeowners not connected to a municipal sewer system, common in rural and suburban areas.
+According to 2026 Angi and NerdWallet data, most homeowners pay between $3,600 and $12,400 for a septic system replacement, with a national average around $8,000 for conventional systems.
+Engineered mound and aerobic systems can push $15,000 to $30,000, and difficult sites (poor soil, high water table, small lots) can exceed $40,000.
+That makes the $50 to $180/year add-on an excellent financial buffer.
+See a full breakdown in our septic system coverage guide.

 Well Pump Add-On

 Critical for homes that rely on a private well for water supply.
-If your well pump fails, you lose water access entirely — and a submersible pump replacement can run $1,000–$4,000+.
-At $60–$150/year, this is one of the highest-value add-ons available for rural homeowners.
+2026 market data places most residential submersible well pump replacements between $1,200 and $2,500 installed, with deep wells reaching $2,500 to $4,000.
+At $70 to $180/year, this remains one of the highest-value add-ons available for rural homeowners.

 Roof Leak Add-On

 Best suited for homeowners with older roofs or flat/low-slope roofing that's more vulnerable to moisture intrusion.
-Coverage is limited to leak repair (not full replacement), with caps typically around $1,000–$1,500.
-Most standard plans exclude roofs entirely, so this add-on fills a meaningful gap.
-For a deeper dive, read our guide on home warranty roof coverage.
+Coverage is limited to leak repair (not full replacement), with caps typically around $1,000 to $1,500 in 2026.
+Most standard plans exclude roofs entirely, though AHS ShieldPlatinum now includes it.
+For a deeper dive, read our guide on roof repair coverage.

 Electronics Add-On

 Useful for homeowners with multiple TVs, home theater systems, or smart home devices, but only if your equipment's value stays within the coverage cap.
-Given limits of $500 or less per item, higher-end electronics may warrant a standalone extended warranty instead.
+With limits of $500 or less per item, higher-end electronics may warrant a standalone extended warranty or a dedicated smart home device plan like Asurion Home+ ($34.99/month) instead.

 Guest Unit Add-On

-Valuable for homeowners with casitas, in-law suites, or detached guest houses.
+Valuable for homeowners with casitas, in-law suites, or detached guest houses under 750 square feet.
 Standard plans typically only cover the primary dwelling.
 If your guest unit has its own HVAC or appliances, this add-on ensures those systems are also protected.
-Landlords managing multiple properties may find even more value — explore home warranty coverage for rental properties for additional context.
+Landlords managing multiple properties may find even more value in tailored coverage options.

 Second Refrigerator Add-On

-Excellent value at just $30–$75/year for homeowners with a garage fridge, basement freezer, or secondary kitchen appliance.
-Refrigerator compressor replacements can easily cost $200–$600+, so the math works quickly in your favor.
+Excellent value at just $36 to $90/year for homeowners with a garage fridge, basement freezer, or secondary kitchen appliance.
+Refrigerator compressor replacements can easily cost $200 to $600 or more, so the math works quickly in your favor.
+Just note that many 2026 plans cap this add-on at $500 per item.
+For a full list of what your base plan already includes, see our appliance coverage details.

 Cost-Benefit Analysis & Add-On Prioritization